mattfeltonma/azure-demo-labs-tf/labs/hub-and-spoke-azfw/README.md

 * tags - These are the tags you want associated to the resource.
 By default two tags will be added in addition to the tags you specify.
 A createdBy tag will be added to each resource with the objectId of the user who created the resources.
 A createdTime tag will be added as well indicating the time the resource was created.
 Example: {environment = "lab", product = "test"}

-* location - This is the Azure region you want to deploy the resources to.
+* location_primary - This is the primary Azure region you want to deploy the resources to.
 Example: "eastus"

+* location_secondary - This is the secondary Azure region you want to deploy the resources to when deploying using the multiple region option.
+Example: "eastus"

+* address_space_azure_primary_region - This is the address space you want to assign to the primary region.
+It must be /20 or more.

+* address_space_azure_secondary_region - This is the address space you want to assign to the secondary region when deploying using the multiple region option.
+This must be /20 or more.

-* address_space_azure - This is the address space you want to use for the lab.
+* address_space_cloud - This is the address space you want to use for the lab.
 The lab requires a large enough block to provide for at least three /16s.
 Example: "10.0.0.0/8"

 * address_space_onpremises - This is the address space for any VPN sites connected to the VPN Gateway.
 Example: "192.168.0.0/16"

 * admin_username - This is the username configured for the administrator account on the virtual machine.
 This is stored in the central Key Vault for reference.

 * admin_password - This is the password configured for the administrator account on the virtual machine.
 This is stored in the central Key Vault for reference.

+* multi_region - Set this to true to deploy to both the primary and secondary regions.

 3. Run the following command to initialize Terraform.
 `terraform init`